dominikcebula/system-design/notification-system/README.md

 # Functional requirements

 * User can sign up for notifications
-* User can opt out from receiving notifications on a selected device
+* User can opt out from receiving notifications on a selected channel
 * Notification can be sent to a user
 * Notifications can be sent via:
     * Mobile Push